MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 1. Click 'OK'.

-1. Click 'Apply' on the bottom right of the policy's window—this option pushes the policy and blocks all future printer installations, but doesn't apply to existing installs.
+1. Click 'Apply' on the bottom right of the policy's window-this option pushes the policy and blocks all future printer installations, but doesn't apply to existing installs.

-1. Optional—if you would like to apply the policy to existing installs: Open the **Prevent installation of devices using drivers that match these device setup classes** policy again; in the 'Options' window mark the checkbox that says 'also apply to matching devices that are already installed'
+1. Optional-if you would like to apply the policy to existing installs: Open the **Prevent installation of devices using drivers that match these device setup classes** policy again; in the 'Options' window mark the checkbox that says 'also apply to matching devices that are already installed'

 > [!IMPORTANT]
 > Using a Prevent policy (like the one we used in scenario #1 above) and applying it to all previously installed devices (see step #9) could render crucial devices unusable; hence, use with caution.
 For example: If an IT admin wants to prevent all removable storage devices from being installed on the machine, using 'Disk Drive' class for blocking and applying it retroactive could render the internal hard-drive unusable and to break the machine.